Insper/mlops/content/classes/07-lambda/lambda_quotas.md

 # Lambda Quotas

-In the last classes we saw how to create functions that run serverless, that is, we don't need to worry about the infrastructure needed to execute the functions.
+In the last class we saw how to create functions that run serverless, that is, we don't need to worry about the infrastructure needed to execute the functions.

 Ideally, we would like to run any function, with any time and memory requirement on AWS Lambda.
 But there are limits.